liangyd/autonomous-bot/README.md

 The reason I chose these hardware is:
 Users can also use different motor driver and motor set, and they only need to modify the code for the driver in `` function to change pin connection, motor driver direction definition and motor driver enable.
 They also need to change the `` function depends on if they motor has inner loop controller for PWM-speed mapping relationship.

-By the way, for robotics design ideas, I found [this video](https://youtu.be/OJNNm6iMOKk) inspiring and may give you more descriptions on the small robot design procedure.
+By the way, for robotics design ideas, I found [this video](https://youtu.be/OJNNm6iMOKk) inspiring and may give you more descriptions on the small robot design.

 ### Hardware List